-When a child leaves the school their original child protection file is transferred to their new school as soon as possible and within 5 days for an in-year transfer or within the first 5 days of the start of a new term.
-This original file will be transferred separately from the main pupil file.
-This is usually undertaken between Designated Safeguarding Leads at both schools and may be undertaken electronically.
-If the child moves out of area the child protection file is transferred by recorded delivery and signed for and is clearly marked confidential.
+When a child leaves the school their child protection file is transferred to their new school as soon as possible and separately from the main pupil file.
+This is usually done with a face-to face meeting unless the child moves out of area, if this is the case the file is transferred by recorded delivery and signed for and is clearly marked confidential.
 A receipt is obtained which states when the file was transferred and who delivered and received the file.

-A transferring school does not need to keep copies of child protection files, however, may have good reason to do so, such as a copy of the child's chronology and any documents that the school created e.g. risk assessments and documents in relation to involvement with ongoing proceedings, in an archive file.
-Any such files must be kept in accordance with the school data retention policy and rules.
+The school retains a copy of the child's chronology and any documents that the school created eg.risk assessment, in an archive file until the child reaches the age of 25 years, or the age of 35 years if the child was subject to Child Protection procedures.
 The receipt of the transferred file is kept alongside this archive.
 Any archived files are stored securely in the same way as an active file.